-The performance shown does not take account of any commissions, entry or exit
+The performance shown does not take account of any commissions, entry or exit charges.

-- 1 These figures refer to the past.
+1 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
-Source for all data and chart (if not indicated otherwise): UBS Asset Management.
+Source for all data and chart (if not indicated otherwise): UBS Asset Monocardian and the service of the service

 2 Reference Index in currency of share class (without costs)